 When you think of Quebec, French fur traders and cosmopolitan Montreal may come to mind.
 But we’ve discovered a side of French Canada you may not be as familiar with: Quebec has some of North America’s grandest natural landscapes, rich wildlife habitat, and vibrant autumn foliage in season.
 Just beyond Quebec City, mountains, gorges, glacial valleys, dense forests and the St. Lawrence estuary converge.
 A host of wildlife inhabits these varied ecosystems, from five whale species, porpoises, seals and scores of birds to black bear, gray wolf, red fox, moose and woodland caribou.
 The entire region holds World Heritage status as the Charlevoix Biosphere Reserve, encompassing three of the five national parks and reserves we visit.
 And it's all easily accessible, just north of Maine.

 Four Dramatic National ParksHike, canoe and kayak in four diverse parks: Saguenay Fjord, Hautes-Gorges-de-la-Riviere Malbaie, Grands-Jardins and Jacques-Cartier

 World-Class Whale WatchingBy private Zodiac, look for whales and porpoises in Saguenay-St. Lawrence Marine Park, including endangered belugas and giant blue whales

 Scenic Coastal Train JourneyRide the Train de Charlevoix along the St. Lawrence River and wooded Laurentian foothills from charming Baie-Saint-Paul to La Malbaie

 Most tours to Quebec focus on its cities (and our trip starts and ends in Quebec City, whose 400-year-old French colonial Old Town is certainly beguiling) as part of a much wider swing through Eastern Canada, usually including Toronto, Ottawa, etc. For the nature traveler, however, Quebec’s greatest treasures lie in less civilized realms.
-And there’s no lovelier time than autumn to discover them...as only Nat Hab will show you!
+And there’s no one better than Nat Hab to show them to you!

 An International Journey…Just Over the Border